thatlonelybugbear/automated-conditions-5e/wiki/Flags-functionality.md

 - `modifyDC`: Adds a numeric or calculated bonus to the DC of the rolled action
    - Include `bonus=XXX` in the effect value, following the same logic as a normal bonus to be added or subtracted from the default roll's DC.
    - Or include `set=XXX` in the effect value to **set** the DC to the specified value (number or dice roll).
+   - With MidiQOL save/check cards, AC5E updates the displayed item-card DC after final resolution.
+   - If a shared card represents mixed per-target modified DCs, the shared label is marked as `DC X (*)` and the per-target Midi attribution remains the detailed source of truth.
 - `criticalThreshold` - Alters the threshold for critical on d20 attack rolls.
     - `threshold=(opponentActor.creatureType.includes('dragon') ? -2 : -1)` which, when the opponent is a Dragon, will reduce the critical threshold by `2`, otherwise it is reduced by 1.
 If you increase the critical threshold to more than 20, you won't be able to crit :wink:
     - You can also use dice rolls, `threshold=1d4` will add the result to the critical threhold